MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ### Network logs

-For some issues, you'll need to provide logs of the network calls made by Storage Explorer.
+For some issues, you need to provide logs of the network calls made by Storage Explorer.
 On Windows, you can get network logs by using Fiddler.

 > [!NOTE]
 > Fiddler traces might contain passwords you entered or sent in your browser during the gathering of the trace.
 Make sure to read the instructions on how to sanitize a Fiddler trace.
 Don't upload Fiddler traces to GitHub.
 You'll be told where you can securely send your Fiddler trace.